tinacms/tina.io/content/docs/migrations/upgrading-to-usetina.md

 #### Register layout-level forms

-A layout level "QueryContainer" can be created to register the `useForm` hook at a higher level than pages, if you're looking to make something outside of your pages editable
+A layout level "QueryContainer" can be created to register the `useForm` hook at a higher level than pages, if you're looking to make something outside of your pages editable.

 [See the cloud starter for an example](https://github.com/tinacms/tina-cloud-starter/blob/main/pages/_app.tsx#L11)